zkoss/zk-mvvm-book/data_binding/property_binding.md

 ```
 - In load-only binding, only ViewModel's property change will be load to label.

 The timing of saving a component attributes' value to ViewModel is **when the attribute related event fires**.
 For example, textbox's value is saved on the onChange event firing.
-After you finish your input in a textbox and move the cursor to next input field, the input data is saved to ViewModel at that time.
-The timing of loading is specified by ` @NotifyChange `.
+After you finish your input in a textbox and move the cursor out of the textbox, the input data is saved to ViewModel at that time.

 If ViewModel's property is a map, the syntax is as follows:
 ```xml